-The first byte that the FM24V05 expects after a start condition is the slave address.
-As shown in Figure 4, the slave address contains the device type or slave ID, the device select address bits, a page address bit, and a bit that specifies if the transaction is a read or a write.
+The first byte that the FM24V10 expects after a start condition is the slave address.
+As shown in Figure 4, the slave address contains the device type or slave ID, the device select address bits, a page select bit, and a bit that specifies if the transaction is a read or a write.

-Bits 7-4 are the device type (slave ID) and should be set to 1010b for the FM24V05.
+Bits 7-4 are the device type (slave ID) and should be set to 1010b for the FM24V10.
 These bits allow other function types to reside on the 2-wire bus within an identical address range.
-Bits 3-1 are the device select address bits.
+Bits 3 and 2 are the device select address bits.
 They must match the corresponding value on the external address pins to select the device.
-Up to eight FM24V05 devices can reside on the same two-wire bus by assigning a different address to each.
+Up to four FM24V10 devices can reside on the same two-wire bus by assigning a different address to each.
+Bit 1 is the page select bit and is effectively the address MSB, A16.
+It specifies the 64K-byte block of memory that is targeted for the current operation.
 Bit 0 is the read/write bit.
 R/W=1 indicates a read operation and R/W=0 indicates a write operation.